latracal/wpgrigora-docs/docs/blocks/advanced-button.md

 **Transforms** :

-**i) Rotate** : Here we can rotate button in x axis, y axis and z axis.
+**Rotate** : Here we can rotate button in x axis, y axis and z axis.
 Entered value has degree as unit.

-**ii) Skew** : Here we can tilt the button in x axis and y axis.
+**Skew** : Here we can tilt the button in x axis and y axis.
 Entered value has degree as unit.

-**iii) Offset** : Here we can shift the button in x axis and y axis.
+**Offset** : Here we can shift the button in x axis and y axis.
 Entered value has pixel as unit.

-**iv) Scale** : Here we can increase or decrease the scale of Button.
+**Scale** : Here we can increase or decrease the scale of Button.
 Here value can be changed from 0 to 2.

 *Note: We can reset the modified value to default by clicking reset button.*

 ## Text Shadow
 *(Note : To use Text Shadow we need to enable it)*

-**1)** In text shadow we can change Text Color using Color Picker or Color Palette.
+**Color** :In text shadow we can change Text Color using Color Picker or Color Palette.

-**2)** Text shadow can be applied Horizontally and Vertically with blur effect.
+**Blur** :T Here we can apply Blur to button text shadow.
 Entered value has pixel as unit.
+**Horizontal** : Text shadow can be applied Horizontally.
+Entered value has pixel as unit.
+**Vertical** : Text shadow can be applied Vertically.
+Entered value has pixel as unit.

 ## Layout

-**1) Padding** : Here we can apply padding to button.
+**Padding** : Here we can apply padding to button.
 We can also apply padding to individual side by clicking on unlink sides.

 ## Icon

-**1)** Here we can add Icon on button by clicking on select icons.
+**Select Icon** : Here we can add Icon on button by clicking on select icons.
 We get whole Bunch of icons.

-**2)** After Selecting icon we can change of Icon under Size section.
+**Size** : Here we can change size of Icon under Size section.
+Entered value has pixel as unit.

-**3)** Postion of icon can also be changed from left to right under Position section.
+**Postion** : Postion of icon can also be changed from left to right under Position section.

-**4)** Padding can also be applied mixed and individually.
+**Padding** : Padding can also be applied mixed and individually.
+Entered value has pixel as unit.

-**5)** Color of the icon can be changed by enabling color toggle.
+**Color** : Color of the icon can be changed by enabling color toggle.
 We can apply normal color as well as Hover effect color using Color Picker and Color palette

 ## On Scroll